QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 - Other limited references, in which case values are moved from one reference to the next as opposed to copied (more on the differences between move and copy later).
-- A temporary value not referenced by any other object
+- A temporary value not referenced by any other object (some languages such as C++ call these rvalues).

 ```Ada
    V1 : limited Integer := 1; -- OK